Ruminations of an Old Man

 How wide a bridge could we build using the trees we cut annually…

-Assuming we’re cutting at least 5 billion trees a year and the average trunk is 1 ft diam. x 30 ft long. and we attach them together (raft style)
+Let’s assume we’re cutting 5 billion trees a year (most conservative estimate) and the average trunk is 1 ft diam. x 30 ft long. and we attach them together (raft style) to make a bridge.

 Distance to the moon: ~240,000 miles x 5,280 ft = 1,270,000,000 ft